 Although rare, the accuracy of results may also be impacted due to sample mix-up, DNA contamination, poor DNA quality, or the presence of pre-malignant or malignant cells in the sample, as well as in the setting of bone marrow transplantation or a recent blood transfusion.

-Laboratory Information: Genosity is a College of American Pathologists (CAP)-accredited and Clinical Laboratory Improvement Amendments (CLIA)-certified clinical diagnostic laboratory (CAP#: 8289311; CLIA #31D2142534).
-This test was performed at Genosity located at 485F US Route 1 South, Suite 110, Iselin, NJ 08830.
+Laboratory Information: Invitae is a College of American Pathologists (CAP)-accredited and Clinical Laboratory Improvement Amendments (CLIA)-certified clinical diagnostic laboratory (CAP#: 8289311; CLIA #31D2142534).
+This test was performed at Invitae located at 485F US Route 1 South, Suite 110, Iselin, NJ 08830.